Best Cities of Lithuania

 After spending two weeks exploring Poland, I travelled on a weeklong road trip to Latvia and Lithuania.
-This ultimate road trip guide includes general travel information and useful tips to help you plan the perfect Baltic road trip and save $$$.
+This ultimate road trip guide includes general travel information.
+These useful tips will help you plan the perfect Baltic road trip and save you $$$.
 This article focusses on the best things to do in Vilnius.
 Along the way, I not only discovered new and exciting places but learnt a few things that I’d like to share with you.

 Travel Begins After You Visit the Big Four

 Generally, most first-time travellers head to places like London, Rome, Paris and Barcelona.
 Don’t get me wrong, everyone must visit the magnificent ‘Big Four’ destinations in Europe.
 They are truly magical and memory builders.

 However, frequent travellers who have already visited those countries tend to look for new and exciting destinations that aren’t as touristy and less expensive.
 Even when the Australia dollar is not performing well against the euro, you can travel Europe on a budget.
 The cost of living is cheaper in places like Poland and the Baltic States.

 Why You Should Take a Road-Trip in Eastern Europe

 Taking a road trip has many cost saving benefits.
 You can choose to stay out of the heart of a city which also makes it easier when you have a car to park.
 A car allows you to get to places off the beaten track.
 You can stop wherever and whenever your heart desires.
 Without a car it would have been difficult and time consuming to get to Hill of Crosses in Latvia.